 Where Termite Damage Commonly Occurs Inside Tyler, Texas Homes

 In the United States, termites are a multi-billion-dollar problem.
 They cost U.S. property owners more than earthquakes, tornadoes, and fires combined.
 But all termites are not created equal.
 There is one type of termite that stands head and shoulders above the rest.
 They are called subterranean termites.
 Damage caused by these termites makes up the lion's share of that multi-billion-dollar property damage figure.
 All other termite damage is in the hundreds of millions.
-And guess what type of termite we deal with in Tyler, Texas?
+And guess what type of termite we deal with in Tyle?
 Yup.
 Everything is bigger in Texas… including the cost of termite damage.
 That is why every Texas homeowner should know everything they can about subterranean termites.
-Today we're going to focus on the damage these termites do and where it might be found.
+Today we're going to focus on the damage these termites do and where to find it.